pactus-project/pactus.org/docs/guide/README.md

 | Transaction fee is based on transfer amount      | Transaction fee is arbitrary                 |
 | Maximum 1000 transaction per block               | Maximum block size is 1 mega byte            |

-Zarb starts at zero value.
-Anyone can join the network with staking some tokens.
+Zarb starts at zero value and with only 4 bootstrap validators.
+After that anyone can join the network with staking some tokens.
 The stake will be bonded and can't be touched.
+A set of 21 Validators, secure the network and validate blocks.
+However unlike Delegated Proof-Of-Stake (dPoS) blockchais, this set is not fixed.
+Zarb indeed solves validators scalibility problem with a clever and secure mechanism.
+Validator set in Zarb is **dynamic** and flexible instead of fix and governed set of validators.